 The world is your solo travel oyster

 Explore.
 Grow.
 Learn.
 Try some new things (learn Greek!
-Hang out in a cemetery!), but just make sure you’re doing it because it’s something you find intriguing, and not just following some crowd.
+Hell, move to Greece!), but just make sure you’re doing it because it’s something you find intriguing, and not just following some crowd.
 When you’re traveling alone, the only crowd is you, yourself, and also you, and you’re generally all in agreement.